Ulm: Ecology

 In 2007 the City of Ulm was awarded the European Energy Award for its remarkable local energy management and its efforts to combat climate change.
 Examples of these efforts are a biomass power plant operated by the Fernwärme Ulm GmbH (10 MW electrical output), and the world's biggest passive house office building, the so-called Energon, located in the "Science City" near the university campus.
 Moreover, the city of Ulm boasts the second largest solar power production in Germany.
 For all new buildings, a strict energy standard (German KFW40 standard) has been mandatory since April 2008.
 Ulm Minster has been fully powered by renewables since January 2008.
 Until the end of 2011 as a European pilot project a self-sustaining data-centre will be constructed in the west-city of Ulm.
 There is a solar-powered ferry that crosses the Danube 7 days a week in summer.
 The "Bündnis 100% Erneuerbare Energien" was founded in February 2010 with the aim of bringing together the people and organisations seeking to promote the transition to 100% renewable energy in Ulm and Neu-Ulm by 2030.

 Transportation

 Ulm is situated at the crossroads of the A8 motorway (connecting the principal cities of southern Germany, Stuttgart and Munich), and the A7 motorway (one of the motorways running from northern to southern Europe).

 The city's railway station is served, among other lines, by one of the European train routes (Paris – Strasbourg – Stuttgart – Ulm – Munich – Vienna – Budapest).
 Direct connections to Berlin are also available.

 Ulm's public transport system is based on several bus lines and two tram lines.
 Several streets in the old town are for the use of pedestrians and cyclists only.
 Ulm was the first area to be served by the Daimler AG's Car2Go carsharing service in 2008.
 However, the service in Ulm was discontinued at the end of 2014.

+The nearest airports to Ulm are Memmingen Airport, located 60 km to the south and Stuttgart Airport, located 80 km to the north west.
+Munich Airport is also at a reasonable distance located 162 km east of Ulm.